4 natural ways to deter flies

 2. Cinnamon

 Make your own cinnamon oil fly repellent by mixing 30-40 milliliters of pure water with 10 drops of cinnamon essential oil.
 (This also works great against mosquitoes.)
+Spritz it around entry points and areas where flies are frequent during both warmer months and cooler months.

 3. Vetiver essential oil

-• A 4 oz. spray bottle
+• 4 oz. spray bottle

 • Vetiver essential oil